 “May…” Richard choked on the word.
 His throat was as dry as an ancient wasteland.
 “Tell me, did this creature hurt you?”

 “Don’t worry, grandpa!”
 May laughed.
 “It’s just a scratch.
 Kris, our medic, had patched me up.
 I won’t even get a scar.”

 Indifferent to science… and to the very history of humanity.

 Every virus has just one purpose: survival through reproduction and adaptation.
-Whatever happens to an infected organism serves this purpose alone and nothing else.
+Whatever happens to an infected organism serves that purpose alone and nothing else.

-How long this hunting trip of May’s was?
+How long that hunting trip of May’s was?
 A week?
 Then the incubation period must be already coming to an end.

 “You must be tired,” he finally managed to say, his voice calm and steady.
 “Go have some rest, eat something… I’ll clean up your rifle while you’re at it.”